PFAS (per- and polyfluoroalkyl substances) Information

 |Turnpike Wells Plainville Sources||Quarter 3, 2023||7/13/23||7.43||20|

 ***Results were rejected due to Quality Control Criteria associated with the lab analysis not being met.

 ND = Non Detect for PFAS6

-PFAS6 Testing Results From the Second Quarter of 2023 (PDF)
+PFAS6 Testing Results From the Third Quarter of 2023 (PDF)

 Recent PFAS6 results for samples collected from the interconnection/entry point locations where the North Attleborough water enters the Plainville Public Water System at Kelly Boulevard were above the MCL; however, the Everett Street entry point result was below the MCL at the time the sample was collected.
 Because the North Attleboro Water Department results are above the MCL at the McKeon Water Treatment Facility, we must provide you with this Public Notice.
 Additionally, we are required to sample our own sources and the results from the Turnpike Wells are below the MCL.